← Glossary

 Energy fields

-Exploring diverse fields in Alberta
+Example fields in Alberta

 • Manning: Nestled in the Northwestern Alberta Foothills, Manning features Cretaceous-age sediments.
 Its complex structural traps offer significant challenges but promise rewarding gas extraction opportunities.